aartisr/fractals/wiki/Fractals-in-Medical-Imaging.md

 ## The Convergence of Fractals and Deep Learning

 The **Tumor Detection** module represents the ultimate integration: where traditional fractal analysis meets cutting-edge artificial intelligence.
 By combining **YOLOv5 deep learning** for automated detection with **fractal dimension quantification** for characterization, this module provides a comprehensive diagnostic toolkit for brain tumor analysis.
+The **Tumor Detection** module represents the ultimate integration: where traditional fractal analysis meets cutting-edge artificial intelligence.
+By combining **deep learning models (trained with YOLOv5 and exported to ONNX)** for automated detection with **fractal dimension quantification** for characterization, this module provides a comprehensive diagnostic toolkit for brain tumor analysis.
+All inference in the Fractal Workspace is performed using **ONNX Runtime** and `.onnx` model files for maximum speed and portability.

 Fractals, with their intricate self-similar patterns and mathematical elegance, have revolutionized our understanding of complex structures in nature.
 In medical imaging, fractal geometry offers a powerful lens for analyzing, quantifying, and interpreting the subtle complexities of biological tissues—complexities that often elude traditional Euclidean approaches.